 Due to the emphasis on applied analysis, participants are encouraged to bring with them the following materials: 1) methodological documentation on how data related to the seminar topic are collected in their home countries; 2) questionnaires used in their countries for obtaining those data; and 3) sample publications of those data.

 Each seminar is conducted in English.
 Since BLS does not have interpreters on staff, non-English speaking participants must arrange for and finance simultaneous interpretation.
 Please contact ITC staff well in advance if interpretation services are needed.

 Can BLS subsidize the cost of training?

 Individuals or organizations wishing to participate in BLS seminars must pay for the training or find a sponsor who will pay the cost of the training.
-Participants typically are sponsored by their own government, the United Nations or its affiliated agencies, other international or regional organizations such as the Inter-American Agency for Cooperation and Development (IACD), private foundations such as the Ford Foundation, or, in some cases, by U.S. Agency for International Development (USAID) country missions.
+Participants typically are sponsored by their own government, the United Nations or its affiliated agencies, or other international or regional organizations.
 BLS regrets that it cannot provide financial support or petition sponsors on behalf of participants.

 Is medical insurance required?

 Medical insurance is not required, but is strongly recommended because of the high cost of medical care in the United States.
 If desired, sponsors should arrange for medical coverage in advance.
 BLS can provide participants and sponsors with information about temporary medical insurance coverage.

 Participants should arrive 1 or 2 days before the seminar begins, in order to adjust to possible time or weather changes.
 An orientation session will be held on the first day of the seminar.